eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 > Why on earth did you rename `public`?

-Ceylon has a quite different model for specifying visibility, with just one annotation instead of the _four_ annotations we would have needed to handle our four visibility levels (that's one more than Java).
-We have:
+Ceylon has a quite different model for specifying visibility, with just one annotation instead of the three annotations we would have needed to handle our four visibility levels.
+We
+have:

 - private,
 - package-private,